Preparing Your Quilt for Longarming

 - All quilt backs need to be squared, ready to load and have a minimum of 6″ additional length and width for loading.

 - Press quilt back.

 - Contact your quilter to discuss batting.
 Not all are suitable for longarming.

 - Batting should be a minimum of 6″ longer and wider then your quilt top

 A note from Kimberly-

 If you prefer I can prepare your backing for you.
 For more information see the Additional Services page.
 GNQ stocks both Warm and Natural Cotton and Quilter’s Dream Wool battings in multiple sizes.
 For more information see the Batting & Thread page.
 In addition GNQ will special order any of the Quilter’s Dream products for you.
 Click here for options available.
-All batting brought into must be clean, odor free and and 6″ longer and wider theen your quilt top.
-There is a
+All batting brought in must be clean, odor free and and 6″ longer and wider than your quilt top.

-GNQ reserves the right to refuse any batting must be approved by Kimberly as some battings do not preform well.
+Feel free to bring your own batting, however, batting is subject to approval.
 DO NOT BASTE your quilt top, batting and backing in any way.
 Each piece is loaded separately to the longarm.
 Basted quilts will have an additional charge for removing the basting and getting the layers ready to load.
 This service is calculated at $25.00 per hour with a 1 hour minimum.